Oxford vs Cambridge for Engineering – Which is Better in 2024?

 Physics Aptitude Test (PAT)

-Oxford’s PAT is a requirement for any students applying for Physics or Engineering.
-With a 2 hour length, the exam is split into 2 papers covering Mathematics for Physics and Physics Aptitude.
-Registration for this exam must be completed before October 15th.
+Oxford’s PAT is required for any students applying for Physics or Engineering.
+With a 2 hour length, the exam contains mutliple-choice questions covering Mathematics for Physics and Physics Aptitude.
+Calculators are allowed.

 If you feel you need support with the PAT, have a look at our PAT Preparation Programme.

-Cambridge’s ENGAA is required before an interview can be offered to any applicants.
-It is a 2-hour exam consisting of 2 multiple-choice sections; Mathematics & Physics and Advanced Physics.
+Cambridge’s ESAT is required before an interview can be offered to any applicants.
+It is a 2-hour exam consisting of 3 multiple-choice subtests; Mathematics, Mathematics 2 and Physics.
 Calculators are not permitted.

-To find out more, check out our ENGAA Guide.
+To find out more, check out our ESAT Guide.

 preparation-and-tips-for-elat